-4.1 The task for this test method, stair traversing, is defined as the entire robot traversing from the starting flat-floor terrain element to the landing at the top of the stairs apparatus and back.
+- 4.1 The task for this test method, traversing a specified path while straddling a line, is defined as the robot traversing from the START point along the specified path, which ends back at the START point, thus enabling continuous repetitions.
+The specified path shall be a figure-eight, also known as a continuous "S," around two pylons installed in the test course as described in Section 6.
 See Fig. 1 for an illustration.
-The test starts at the set of

-- stairs with the lowest slope and having dry surface.
-As the evaluation proceeds, the task shall be performed on all the other stair surfaces and on the increased stair inclines as specified in Section 6. - 4.2 The robot's stair traversing capability is defined as the steepest stair set that the robot is able to traverse for all the selected surface types.
-Further, the test sponsor can specify the statistical reliability and confidence levels of such a capability and, thus, dictate the number of successful task performance repetitions that is required. - 4.3 Teleoperation shall be used from the operator station specified by the administrator to test the robots using an OCU provided by the operator.
+The robot must straddle the line continuously throughout the path, maintaining some part of the mobility chassis over the line at all times.
+This task is one of the maneuvering tasks that candidate response robots shall be able to perform. - 4.2 The robot's traversing capability is defined as the robot's ability to complete the task and the associated effective speed.
+Further, the test sponsor can specify the statistical reliability and confidence levels of such a capability and, thus, dictate the number of successful task performance repetitions that is required.
+In such a case, the average effective speed shall be used, instead, as the robot's capability.
+In either case, the resulting effective speed is specified as the robot's sustained speed. - 4.3 Teleoperation shall be used from the operator station specified by the administrator to test the robots using an OCU provided by the operator.
 The operator station shall be positioned and implemented in such a manner so as to insulate the operator from the sights and sounds generated at the test apparatus. - 4.4 The operator is allowed to practice before the test.
 She/he is also allowed to abstain from the test before it is started.
 Once the test begins, there shall be no verbal communication between the operator and the administrator regarding the performance of a test repetition other than instructions on when to start and notifications of faults and any safety related conditions.
 The operator shall have the full responsibility to determine whether and when the robot has completed a repetition and notify the administrator accordingly.
-However, it is the administrator's authority to judge the completeness of the repetition. - Note 2-Practice within the test apparatus could help establish the applicability of the robot for the given test method.
+However, it is the administrator's authority to judge the completeness of the repetition.

+Note 2-Practice within the test apparatus could help establish the applicability of the robot for the given test method.
 It allows the operator to gain familiarity with the standard apparatus and environmental conditions.
-It also helps the test administrator to establish the initial apparatus setting for the test when applicable. - 4.5 The test sponsor has the authority to select the size of the lateral clearance for the specified confined area apparatus.
-The test sponsor also has the authority to select the test methods that constitute the test event, to select one or more test site(s) at which the test methods are implemented, to determine the corresponding statistical reliability and confidence levels of the results for each of the test methods, and to establish the participation rules including the testing schedules and the test environmental conditions.
+It also helps the test administrator to establish the initial apparatus setting for the test when applicable.

+4.5 The test sponsor has the authority to select the turning radii for the traversing task.
+The test sponsor also has the authority to select test methods that constitute the test event, to select one or more test site(s) at which the test methods are implemented, to determine the corresponding statistical reliability and confidence levels of the results for each of the test methods, and to establish the participation rules including the testing schedules and the test environmental conditions.